 Poornima and Everest theaters in Bangalore

 Poornima theater is one of the oldest and most famous multiplexes in the city which reflects the lifestyle and party hopping nature of the natives.
 It is known for its large screen and easy location and mostly shows Kannada, Telugu and Tamil movies.
-There are several restaurants and bars nearby this theater where you can get some mouth watering Indian and International Delicacies.
-Everest theater, Frazer town is a single screen theater located in the IT corridor of Bangalore and is most popular among IT and Software professionals.
 It uses Digital 2k and 3D technology and has the best sound system with executive deluxe chairs and seating capacity of 400.